rvandewater/YAIB/README.md

 ### Random Search in Configs

-To understand how a parameter can be searched via random search, let's look at the following example configuration:
+To understand how a parameter can be automaticly tuned via bayesian optimization, let's look at the following example configuration:

 ```
 ...
 # Optimizer params
+optimizer/hyperparameter.class_to_tune = @Adam
 optimizer/hyperparameter.weight_decay = 1e-6
-optimizer/hyperparameter.class_to_tune = @Adam
 optimizer/hyperparameter.lr = (1e-5, 3e-4)

 # Encoder params
-LSTMNet.input_dim = %EMB
-LSTMNet.num_classes = %NUM_CLASSES
 model/hyperparameter.class_to_tune = @LSTMNet
+model/hyperparameter.input_dim = %EMB
+model/hyperparameter.num_classes = %NUM_CLASSES
 model/hyperparameter.hidden_dim = (32, 256)
 model/hyperparameter.layer_dim = (1, 3)

-tune_hyperparameters.scopes = ["model", "optimizer"]
+tune_hyperparameters.scopes = ["model", "optimizer"]  # defines the scopes that the random search runs in
+tune_hyperparameters.n_initial_points = 5  # defines random points to initilaize gaussian process
+tune_hyperparameters.n_calls = 30  # numbe rof iterations to find best set of hyperparameters
+tune_hyperparameters.folds_to_tune_on = 2  # number of folds to use to evaluate set of hyperparameters
 ```

-`tune_hyperparameters.scopes` defines the scopes that the random search runs in (the strings in front of the slashes in the lines above).
-Each scope represents a class which will get bindings with randomly searched parameters.
-In this example, we have the two scopes `model` and `optimizer`.
+In this example, we have the two scopes `model` and `optimizer`, the scopes take care of adding the parameters only to the pertinent classes.
 For each scope a `class_to_tune` needs to be set to the class it represents, in this case `LSTMNet` and `Adam` respectively.
 We can add whichever parameter we want to the classes following this syntax: